Get the best price for your airline tickets.

 - Advance seat selection will add to your ticket.

 Many airlines nowadays offer you the opportunity to pick your seat well in advance of your travels, for a fee.
 Save money by selecting your seats during the check-in process rather than in advance.

 - Is luggage included in the price?

 Keep an eye on what the price includes, and perhaps more importantly, excludes.
-Some airfare prices don't include the costs of bringing luggage so even though the price might look great, it may not be the total cost if you'll be checking a bag.
+Many airfare prices don't include the costs of bringing luggage so even though the price might look great, it may not be the total cost if you'll be checking a bag.

 - Look at flights from nearby airports.

 For areas that are serviced by more than one airport, and if it's convenient for you, look at flights going into and out of nearby airports.
 For example, if you're travelling to or from Toronto you could look at flights not only at Pearson, but also Billy Bishop (the Island Airport), and in Hamilton or Buffalo.